Dani-santoyo/Stock-Market-Predictor/README.md

 **Daniel Santoyo**
 Built the XGBoost classification and regression models.
 Performed multiple rounds of tuning, and achieved the best model performance overall.

 **Pine Nguyen**
 Focused on the LSTM classification model.
-Preprocessed features, structured time-series sequences, and evaluated model accuracy using validation metrics and confusion matrices.
+Handled data preprocessing, structured time-series sequences, and tuned hyperparameters using Hyperband.
+Evaluated performance with validation accuracy, confusion matrices, and recall to improve directional prediction.

 **Thanh Tran**
 Developed the LSTM regression model.
 Trained the model on close price sequences and proposed a hybrid trend classification method using regression output ranges.